webapis/autoinsaller/semaphore_ansible_docker_setup.md

 Before configuring Semaphore, you must prepare your Windows desktop machines to accept remote management via WinRM with CredSSP authentication.

+### Option A: Automated Setup (Recommended)

+Use the provided PowerShell scripts to automate the configuration.

+1. Copy `Configure-WinRM.ps1` and `Test-WinRMState.ps1` to the target machine.
+2. Open PowerShell as Administrator.
+3. Run `.\Configure-WinRM.ps1` to apply all necessary settings.
+4. Run `.\Test-WinRMState.ps1` to verify the configuration.

+### Option B: Manual Setup

 ### 1.1 Enable WinRM on Windows

 On each Windows desktop you want to manage, run PowerShell as Administrator and execute: